Azure-App-Service/ReleaseNotes/README.md

 	* Platform will not autodetect the port, if a PORT app setting is defined.
 * Bug fixes and performance updates.
 * Security and Reliability improvements.
+* Added .Net Core 1.1 to the list of built-in images.

 ## February 2017 Release ##